jonathan-hs-zhang/Jonathan-personal-site/src/data/about.md

 # Intro

-Hi, I am Haosen Zhang(张皓森), aka Jonathan Zhang.
-I'm a 2023 graduate holding a Bachelor's degree in Electrical Engineering from the University of British Columbia.
-Currenly looking for posistions in FPGA, Firmware or hardware engineer.
-If you are interested about me or what I have done, feel free to contact me at zhanghaosen328@gmai.com.
+Hi, I'm Haosen Zhang (张皓森), also known as Jonathan Zhang.
+I'm a recent graduate, having obtained a Bachelor's degree in Electrical Engineering from the University of British Columbia in 2023.
+Currently, I am actively seeking positions in FPGA, Firmware, or hardware engineering.
+If you're interested in learning more about me or my experiences, please feel free to reach out to me at zhanghaosen328@gmail.com.
 # Some history

-- At November 26, 2001, I was born in [Shenyang, China](https://en.wikipedia.org/wiki/Shenyang), a beautiful province capital city in the north-east of China.
+- On November 26, 2001, I was born in Shenyang, China, a beautiful provincial capital city in the northeast of China.

-- From childhood, I lived a normal live every kids did in China.
-Study, study and study.
-I learnt flute and accordion.
-Move around cities in China.
-I lived life in Shenyang, Haicheng and Dalian sequentailly.
+- Throughout my childhood, I lived a typical life like any other child in China: focused on studying, exploring musical instruments like the flute and accordion, and relocating to different cities within China, including Shenyang, Haicheng, and Dalian.

-- At 14, I entered high school and things started to change, I started to become interested about psychology and read the whole text book about social psychology.
+- At the age of 14, I entered high school, and my interests began to evolve.
+I developed a keen interest in psychology, even going as far as reading entire textbooks on social psychology.

-- At 16, I noticed that psychology can be self-learnt, which is not a ideal subject to learn in college, so I developed more interest in material engineering.
+- By 16, I realized that while psychology fascinated me, it wasn't necessarily an ideal subject to pursue in college.
+This realization led me to develop a stronger interest in material engineering.

-- At 17, I attended Chinese [Gaokao](https://en.wikipedia.org/wiki/Gaokao) and have an outstanding grade.
-At the same time, recieved UBC's offer, together with an outstanding internation student award, including 20000 dollars.
+- At 17, I took the Chinese Gaokao and achieved outstanding grades.
+Simultaneously, I received an offer from UBC, along with an exceptional international student award, including a $20,000 scholarship.

-- At 18, I chose electrical engineering as my direction and worked hard in univeristy.
+- Upon turning 18, I decided to pursue electrical engineering as my academic focus and dedicated myself to my studies at university.

-- At 21, I graduated from university and started to look for jobs till now.
+- At 21, I successfully graduated from university and began actively searching for employment opportunities, a journey that continues to this day.

 Ask me in person for other stories that I'm afraid to share with the internet.